Shivam-S-Singh/COSTAATT_Final_Project/README.md

 ### Building Our Network
 We will be doing a greenfield deployment instead of trying to simulate COSTAATT's existing network.
-The reason I chose to build a network from scratch is that it will allow me to better showcase the power of some of tools we will be utilizing to complete this project.
+The reason I chose to build a network from scratch is because having a design phase will allow me to better showcase some of the tools that will be utilized in this project.
 With that being said, we need to first design a new network.
 If you would like details behind my design choices as well as the process you can reference the Project Proposal Document.